DS-Homebrew/libslim/README.md

-# libelm2
+# libslim

-A revival of LibELM for use with the Nintendo DS, based off modern FatFS.
+A revival of libELM for use with the Nintendo DS, based off modern FatFS.

-libelm2 aims to be a lightweight drop-in compatible with libfat in the common modern use case and provides only 2 stdio devices instead of libfat
+libslim aims to be a lightweight drop-in compatible with libfat in the common modern use case and provides only 2 stdio devices instead of libfat

   * `fat:` for the SLOT-1 flashcart device
   * `sd:` for the TWL-mode SD card

-It provides a restricted subset of libfat's API for the common use case.
+It provides a restricted subset of libfat's API for the common use case. libelm2 does not support the low-level ELM API used by WoodRPG 1.25.

 ```c
 /**